 If this time constant of the two, states is made the same, the output obtained then is square wave.
 Two states of the multivibrator are made identical by the use of the same values of components.

-The components used in the circuit (Fig). result in a square wave output and the time constant selected is so as to give a fairly good rise and fall of the siren.
+The components used in this dual tone siren circuit result in a square wave output and the time constant selected is so as to give a fairly good rise and fall of the siren.

-Higher the value of the condenser the lower is the pitch. for high pitch sound (generally used in siren) feed-back condenser ranging from 0.047 uf to 0.1 mfd should be selected.
-The speaker may be metallic case (horn type) or small planer cone.
+Higher the value of the condenser the lower is the pitch. for high pitch sound (generally used in siren) feed-back condenser ranging from 0.047 ufd to 0.1 mfd should be selected.
+The speaker may be metallic case (horn type) or small paper cone.
 The metallic cone horn gives better results.